- 1 Overview

-Thousand and thousands of elderlies are affected by nursing home negligence each year.
+Thousand and thousands of elderlies are affected by nursing home negligence in the state of Texas each year.
 The result is everything from serious injury to wrongful death.
 Under four million people live in nursing homes, and that number is constantly growing.
-Just under half of all people living in nursing homes have reported being victimized due to neglect, and almost ninety-five percent report having witnessed said neglect.
+Just under half of all people living in nursing homes have reported facing abuse and injuries due to neglect, and almost ninety-five percent report having witnessed said nursing home abuse from the staff.

-Why Are There Cases of Neglect in Nursing Homes?
+Why Are There Cases of Neglect and Abuse in Nursing Homes?

-Numerous nursing homes are understaffed, and what staff they have is under-trained and ill-prepared to provide the delicate care the elderly require.
+Numerous nursing homes in the United States are understaffed, and what staff they have is under-trained and ill-prepared to provide delicate care and help the elderly require.
 A recent study determined that many nursing home workers feel that they are underpaid for the job they are required to perform.
 Further studies have shown that this particular state of mind leads to carelessness, negligence, and in certain cases abuse.

 If a nursing home fails to provide adequate care for one of their patients, which in turn causes injury or wrongful death, then that patient and their family may be entitled to compensation for their damages.

 When the odds of your loved one being victimized by nursing home negligence are the flip of a coin don’t hesitate.
-Our attorneys here at Pusch & Nguyen work hard for the best results possible, and we are here for your most cherished loved ones.
+Our nursing home abuse lawyers here at Pusch & Nguyen work hard for the best results possible, and we are here for your most cherished loved ones.

 Receiving incorrect medication can have serious results including serious injury and even wrongful death.